How skipping night brushing routine can make you fall sick

 You might be wondering why you must brush at night before hitting the bed.

 When you sleep, the brain signals the gland in the mouth that produces saliva to decrease production.
-This means that saliva production diminishes drastically during sleep.
+This means that salivary production diminishes drastically during sleep.

 While this is a welcome change (after all, it helps prevent drooling while sleeping), it also has its downside.
-The disadvantage of less saliva while sleeping is that our mouth becomes more vulnerable to bacterial agents that cause tooth cavities, tooth decay and gum diseases.
+The disadvantage of having less saliva while sleeping is that our mouth becomes more vulnerable to bacterial agents that cause tooth cavities, tooth decay, and gum diseases.

-The saliva has a powerful antimicrobial defence system that directly and indirectly prevents the uncontrolled growth of bacteria.
+Saliva has a powerful antimicrobial defense system that directly and indirectly prevents the uncontrolled growth of bacteria.
 In the absence or reduced production of our powerful antimicrobial saliva, the teeth are left at the mercy of the cavity-causing agents.

-Brushing once a day will go a long way to keep harmful bacteria at bay; however, it may not be sufficient, especially for people who eat a lot of sugars.
+Brushing once a day will go a long way toward keeping harmful bacteria at bay; however, it may not be sufficient, especially for people who eat a lot of sugary foods.
 Brushing at night is even more important than brushing when you wake up in the morning.

 Health problems associated with not brushing regularly

-Some health problems that may result from poor oral hygiene include:
+Some health problems linked to poor oral hygiene include:

 Dementia